vancluever/terraform-provider-acme/docs/resources/certificate.md

   of the TXT challenge record before proceeding with validation.
   Defaults to `false`.
 Useful in conjunction with `exec` DNS provider, where the external executable blocks until DNS challenge record was fully propagated.
-Overrides all other propagation check configuration parameters (`disable_complete_propagation`, `pre_check_delay`, etc).
+Incompatible with other propagation check configuration parameters (`disable_complete_propagation`, `pre_check_delay`, etc).
 * `recursive_nameservers` (Optional) - The [recursive
   nameservers](#manually-specifying-recursive-nameservers-for-propagation-checks)